 Many security practitioners still see security testing in the realm of penetration testing.
-As shown in Chapter 3: , and by the framework, while penetration testing has a role to play, it is generally inefficient at finding bugs and relies excessively on the skill of the tester.
+As discussed before, while penetration testing has a role to play, it is generally inefficient at finding bugs, and relies excessively on the skill of the tester.
 It should only be considered as an implementation technique, or to raise awareness of production issues.
 To improve the security of applications, the security quality of the software must be improved.
-That means testing the security at the definition, design, develop, deploy, and maintenance stages, and not relying on the costly strategy of waiting until code is completely built.
+That means testing the security at the definition, design, develop, deploy, and maintenance stages and not relying on the costly strategy of waiting until code is completely built.